 Lucky guests were also able to visit the library, which remains an extraordinary experience today.

-Note the empty shelves behind the hanging tapestry in the middle background above.
+Note the empty shelves behind the hanging tapestry.
 By the time the Weeks family left Salisbury House in 1954, the library collection had expanded even beyond the library shelves.
 Eventually, locked cabinet doors were added to the bookshelves adjacent to the fireplace below.

 Guests invited to stay for the evening would have likely spent time in the Dining Room as well…